-Founded by Ron Carson in Omaha in the 1980s, Carson today comprises 108 partner firms and more than $10 billion in assets.
-Carson has nearly 230 advisors, and its coaching business includes 1,300 member firms in North America.
+Founded by Ron Carson in Omaha in the 1980s, Carson today comprises 1,400 member firms, more than 110 partner offices, and it manages $18 billion in assets.
 Visitors to the new headquarters from Carson’s partners, advisors and coaches will be frequent and common.
 Its campus will reflect and support its culture while also making lasting impressions on visitors.

 Integrated amenities such as courtyards, a rooftop terrace and the central amenity zone reinforce Carson’s passion for its people and its obsession with the client experience.
 Carson’s “family” philosophy toward its employees informs the interior design.
 Public areas are designated as “living room,” “front porch” and “kitchen table,” and the materiality is light and open, with natural wood accents lending warmth, like an invitation, especially when made visually prominent by streams of daylight.